 Double Starting Knot

-A double starting knot holds tighter, which is great when tying slippery shoelaces or when learning new knots, especially for kids.
-Begin as for a standard Starting Knot, then loop around and through for a second time.
+The Double Starting Knot holds tighter, which is great when tying slippery shoelaces or when learning new knots – especially for kids.
+Begin as for a regular Starting Knot, then wrap around for a second time.

 Cross the left (blue) end over the right (yellow) end.
 The left (blue) end is now on the right side.